MickeyMullin/documentation/01-start/05-faq.html.md

 `findAll` does a once-off scan of all the models in the collection that matches the criteria and returns the result in a new Backbone Collection, pretty standard stuff.

 `findAllLive` creates a new child collection with the original collection as the parent, the new child collection then listens to the change events of the parent, and will automatically test the changes against the child collection's criteria.
-This is incredibly effecient for long running collections which data changes over time.
+This is incredibly efficient for long running collections which data changes over time.

 Never use `findAllLive` for short-lived collections (especially in your templates).
 It will cause more and more and more child collections and listeners to be created and added, causing a memory leak and unexpected results.